adityapande-1995/linux_isolate_process/README.md

 pip install isolate-ros
 ```

-This command can now be used as :
+1. This command can now be used as a commaline tool:
 ```
 isolate_ros <your command>
 ```